alexstark-spb/alexstark-spb/README.md

 - :keyboard: I have been doing automation and programming for about **2.5 years**

-- :snowflake: I'm currently working remotely in outsourced international [SimbirSoft LLC company](https://www.simbirsoft.com/en/)
+- :snowflake: I'm currently working remotely in a fintech company [PashaPay](https://pashapay.az/en)

 - 📄 Know about my experience - you can **request me for CV** by email/telegram